github-aws-runners/terraform-aws-github-runner/README.md

 _**Note**_: When using Windows runners it's recommended to keep a few runners warmed up due to the minutes-long cold start time.

+### Ephemeral runners

+Currently a beta feature!
+You can configure runners to be ephemeral, runners will be used only for one job.
+The feature should be used in conjunction with listening for the workflow job event.
+Please consider the following:

+- The scale down lambda is still active, and should only remove orphan instances.
+But there is no strict check in place.
+So ensure you configure the `minimum_running_time_in_minutes` to a value that is high enough to got your runner booted and connected to avoid it got terminated before executing a job.
+- The messages sent from the webhook lambda to scale-up lambda are by default delayed delayed by SQS, to give available runners to option to start the job before the decision is made to scale more runners.
+For ephemeral runners there is no need to wait.
+Set `delay_webhook_event` to `0`
+- Error related to scaling should be retried via SQS.
+You can configure `job_queue_retention_in_seconds` `redrive_build_queue` to tune the behavior.
+We have no mechanism to avoid events will never processed, which means potential no runner could be created and the job in GitHub can time out in 6 hours.

+The example for [ephemeral runners](./examples/ephemeral) is based on the [default example](./examples/default).
+Have look on the diff to see the major configuration differences.

 ### Prebuilt Images

 This module also allows you to run agents from a prebuilt AMI to gain faster startup times.
 You can find more information in [the image README.md](/images/README.md)